 The family must be given an opportunity for an informal hearing regarding the PHA's determination of their annual or adjusted income, and the use of such income to compute the housing assistance payment [24 CFR 982.555(a)(1)(i)] (see Chapter 16).

-The notice to the family will include the annual and adjusted income amounts that were used to calculate the family share of the rent and the housing assistance payment.
-The notice also will state the procedures for requesting an informal hearing.
+The notice to the family will include the family share of the rent and the housing assistance payment.